 In the past, some have wondered why I, as a pastor, blog.
 This post is an attempt to answer that question.
 The reasons are many, but allow me to list a few.

-1. Over the eight years I have blogged, my blog has been viewed almost 800,000 times.
+1. Over the ten+ years I have blogged, my blog has been viewed over 900,000 times.
 Blogging allows me to reach a wide range of people, many of whom never attend church.
 Some may come to read a personal reflection, a funny post, a movie review, or to view a photograph, but more than a few of these visitors stick around and read some of my writings on faith as well.
 Blogging allows me to share my faith.

 2. Besides being a committed follower of Jesus, I am a person with a lot of interests and hobbies.
 I am an amateur photographer and potter.
 I am also a voracious reader, lover of all types of music, and an avid film buff.
 Blogging allows me to share my interests with others.
 And very often I am able to find connections between these more cultural interests and my faith.
 I am reminded of a phrase John Wesley used: “plundering the Egyptians.”
 As Rich Tuttle writes on his blog (and I hope he doesn’t mind my pasting most of his post here: